Leandro-Tortosa/EV_alpha-shapes/README.md

 -   We have a bar where we select the value of the alpha parameter.
 The alpha value has a range of values between 1 and 20 kilometers and uniquely determines the geometry of the sets of points analyzed.

 -   We also have three different types of maps to perform visualizations.

+In the data folder we have the datasets associated to the study developed.
+Two .csv tables provide us the localization of the points obtained from OpenStreetMap related to the gas stations and EV charging points.
+In the imagenes folder we have placed some static images that illustrate the numerical results.